wp-plugins/open-table-widget/readme.txt

 === Open Table Widget ===
-Contributors: dlocc
-Donate link: http://wordimpress.com/
+Contributors: wordimpress, dlocc, webdevmattcrom Donate link: http://wordimpress.com/
 Tags: open table, open table widget, open table form, open table reservations, reservations, restaurant, open table shortcode Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 4.0
 Stable tag: 1.3

 Open Table Widget makes it a breeze for you to add powerful Open Table reservation forms to your website via an easy to use and intuitive widget.